 Enjoy the unique country village atmosphere and admire the grandeur of the many historical buildings and museums.
-Take time to stroll the beautiful totara forests and walkways, many of them within walking distance of the township and the Geraldine Holiday Park.
-The domain, with its lovely, extensive rose gardens is the ideal place to bring out the picnic and this beautiful area is just across the road from the Geraldine Holiday Park.
+Take time to stroll the beautiful totara forests and walkways, many of them within walking distance of the township and the Geraldine KIWI Holiday Park and Motel.
+The domain, with its lovely, extensive rose gardens is the ideal place to bring out the picnic and this beautiful area is just across the road from the Geraldine KIWI Holiday Park and Motel.

 Geraldine was discovered in the 1840s, but it wasn’t until 1854 that Samual Healings built the first bark hut in Talbot Street.
 He married a Maori woman Aga Hei, and the totara tree which he planted to mark the birth of his daughter still stands on the site today in Talbot Street, opposite the police station .